illinoistech-itm/jhajek/itmo-444-544/week-07/questions.md

 9. What is a message bus architecture and how might one be used?

-10. What is an SOA?

-11. Why are SOAs loosely coupled?

-12. Who was Christopher Alexander and what was his contribution to architecture?
+10. Who was Christopher Alexander and what was his contribution to architecture?